ebmgt/Wage_ratio/files/HealthCare.md

 Back to the main page: https://ebmgt.github.io/ESG

-Below is a plot of Glassdoor rankings by employees of:
+At the bottom of this page is a plot of Glassdoor rankings by employees of:
 * Two large companies, ${\color{green}Google}$ and ${\color{blue}Microsoft}$, that serially measure well-being.
 * The three healthcare organizations that achieved successive years in the Glassdoor top 50.
 The Mayo Clinic story is instructive and detailed below.